akastia/labMoviesApp/README.md

 + /tv/:id - shows details about a particular tv shows
 + /tv/top_tv - displays a list of top rated tv shows
 + /tv/airing_today - displays a list of tv shows that are airing today.

-[If relevant, state what aspects of your app are protected/private (i.e. require authentication) and what is public.]